meet-projects/Y2-Summer-Labs/0.6. Advanced Flask fortune-teller/README.md

     </html>
     ```

-### Step 6: Run the App and Test
+### **Step 6: Run the App and Test**
 1. Run your Flask app:
     ```bash
-    python app.py
+    python3 app.py
     ```

 2. Open your browser and go to `http://127.0.0.1:5000/home` to see the home page.
 Test the links to ensure they navigate correctly and display the fortunes and magic 8 ball responses as expected.

-### Bonus Extensions
+### Bonus
-#### Extension A: Indecisive Fortune Teller
+#### 1 Indecisive Fortune Teller:
-1. Ensure the `/indecisive` route chooses three distinct fortunes from the list.
+- Ensure the `/indecisive` route chooses three distinct fortunes from the list.
-2. Modify the home page to include a link to the `/indecisive` route.
+- Modify the home page to include a link to the `/indecisive` route.

-#### Extension B: Magic 8 Ball
+#### 2 Magic 8 Ball:
-1. Add the `/magic` route to display a form where users can ask a yes or no question.
+-  Add the `/magic` route to display a form where users can ask a yes or no question.
-2. Add the `/response` route to display a random answer from a predefined list of responses.
+-  Add the `/response` route to display a random answer from a predefined list of responses.
-3. Modify the home page to include a link to the `/magic` route.
+-  Modify the home page to include a link to the `/magic` route.

-### Styling and Enhancements
+### 3 styling:
 - Use HTML and CSS to beautify your app.
 - Add images, colors, styles, borders, backgrounds, centering, etc.